Halo TV series gets an explosive official trailer and release date

 Based on the trailer above, we're already seeing a number of ways in which the Halo TV series diverges from existing Halo canon.

-For starters, the show's Master Chief is not the last surviving Spartan, as we see him operating alongside other Spartan soldiers in multiple scenes.
+For starters, the show's Master Chief is seen operating alongside other Spartan soldiers in multiple scenes.
+As you'll remember, Master Chief was the sole Spartan warrior on the UNSC Pillar of Autumn in the first Halo game.

 It also seems that (at least initially) this Master Chief doesn't exhibit any free will –as explained by Dr. Catherine Halsey (Natascha McElhone) in the trailer, the Master Chief has been designed with the sole purpose of fighting The Covenant, stating that "he is lethal, upgradeable, and most importantly, controllable."